 A theoretical physicist, astrophysicist, cosmologist, and eminent scientist, Stephen Hawking was diagnosed with ALS at age 21: he was given 2 more years to live.
-He is now 74 years old.
+He lived until he was 76-years-old.

-He has been paralysed from head to toe for over thirty years and uses a voice synthesiser to be able to communicate, and a wheelchair that he operates through slight movements of the head and eyes.
+He had been paralysed from head to toe for over thirty years and used a voice synthesiser to be able to communicate, and a wheelchair that he operated through slight movements of the head and eyes.

-None of this has prevented him from developing his activity as an exemplary researcher and professor, and intense personal life that has allowed him to make his illness known to the world.
+None of this prevented him from developing his activity as an exemplary researcher and professor, and intense personal life that allowed him to make his illness known to the world.

 Becoming one of the most recognisable celebrities of our time, his story was taken to the cinema in the film "The Theory of Everything".